The Eurosport Cup: Vote for the greatest team of the 21st century

 We would like to welcome to you to the very first Eurosport Cup.
 Over the coming weeks we will settle a series of football debates thanks to you, the readers.

-The first topic is: Who is the greatest team of the 21st century?
+The first debate is Who is the greatest team of the 21st century?

 How does it work?